 - Eat Less

-- Crimson snapper is a tropical species caught in QLD and NT.
+- Crimson snapper is a tropical species caught in the NT.

 - The amount of crimson snapper taken in NT may be set too high, which may be putting the stock at risk of overfishing.
 As of early 2018, fishery managers are addressing this risk.

-- There is no observer coverage in QLD.
-Independent observer coverage of trawl fisheries in NT indicates interactions with sawfish, dolphins and hammerhead sharks, although it is unlikely the catch level is contributing to further declines in the populations of these species.
+- Independent observer coverage of trawl fisheries in NT indicates interactions with sawfish, dolphins and hammerhead sharks, although it is unlikely the catch level is contributing to further declines in the populations of these species.

 - In NT, the expansion of the trawl sector of the fishery since 2011 is of concern due to potential impacts on marine habitat and protected species.
 Habitat type is largely unknown; however the area trawled is small.

-- Fishery reform in QLD and management actions in NT should address issues of concern.
+- Fishery management improvements in NT should address issues of concern.

 - NT Demersal Fishery, Timor Reef Fishery and Coastal Line Fishery (698t in 2014-15)